hackerDEpandas/pebbleTime/README.md

 ### Conclusion
 Overall this was a good learning experience and by the end of the project I was able to predict a final **TotalFundingRaised** for the project.
-Even though the prediction was off by a few millions dollars, it was a success.
+Even though the prediction was off by a few million dollars, it was a success.
 In fact it was expected to be off because we were using a line to predict a non-linear data set.
 All in all it was cool to see trends, growth rates, etc of an extremely successful live kickstarter project.
 With further practice I could see this style of real time analysis to be quite crucial for future kickstarter projects.
 If you wish to have further information about *Linear Regression* and *Gradient Decent* please see the following [pdf](http://cs229.stanford.edu/notes/cs229-notes1.pdf).
 I hope you find this readme useful and please let me know if you have any questions.